wclose/Swift_Mothur16SITS_2019/README.md

 <br />

 **7.** If you want to see how everything fits together, you can run the following to generate a flowchart of the various steps.
-We have included the [flowchart](dag.svg) for the test data to show how everything fits together.
+Alternatively, we have included the [flowchart](dag.svg) for the test data to show how everything fits together.
 You may need to download the resulting image locally to view it properly.
 > **NOTE:** If you are using MacOSX, you will need to install `dot` using [homebrew](https://brew.sh/) or some alternative process before running the following command.
 ```
 snakemake --dag | dot -Tsvg > dag.svg